Chart Color Schemes

 Duncraig is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Duncraig, as evaluated at the latest Census held on 29 August 2016, comprised 91.9% houses and 8.1% other dwellings.
-In comparison, Perth metropolitan area had 88.7% houses and 11.3% other dwellings.
-Home ownership in Duncraig was at 42.2%, with mortgaged dwellings at 45.5% and rented ones at 12.3%.
-The median monthly mortgage repayment in the area, as of the latest figures available, was $2,208.
-The median weekly rent figure stood at $460.
-Nationally, Duncraig's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Duncraig, as evaluated at the latest Census held on 28 August 2016, consisted of 91.9% houses and 8.1% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+This compared to Perth metropolitan area's 88.7% houses and 11.3% other dwellings.
+Home ownership in Duncraig stood at 42.2%, with the remaining dwellings either mortgaged (45.5%) or rented (12.3%).
+The median monthly mortgage repayment in the area was $2,208 as of the latest data available, exceeding the Perth metropolitan average of $2,080.
+Meanwhile, the median weekly rent figure for Duncraig was recorded at $460, compared to Perth metro's $400.
+Nationally, Duncraig's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing